ibm-cloud-docs/openshift/openshift_api_install.md

     You can find the {{site.data.keyword.cloud_notm}} IAM token in the **access_token** and the refresh token in the **refresh_token** field of your API output.

 4. List all classic or VPC clusters in your account.
-If you want to [run Kubernetes API requests against a cluster](#kube_api), make sure to note the name or ID of the cluster that you want to work with.
   * **Classic**:
      ```
      GET https://containers.cloud.ibm.com/global/v2/classic/getClusters